by Ted Beyer

 Just a quick note:

 To celebrate that historic landing, Educational Innovations has created an exclusive kit.
 If you teach science at an elementary or middle school level, I strongly encourage you to check out the Apollo 11 Adventure Kit.
 It’s full of lots of fun and interesting lesson plans and hands-on activities—along with an autographed copy of the award-winning children’s book, I Love You Michael Collins.
+Be sure to check out their selection of astronomy science tools too!

 We haven’t found anybody yet who isn’t enchanted by the pen pal letters that 10-year-old Mamie decides to write to Michael Collins, the Apollo 11 astronaut who stayed with the ship.
 Plus, who can resist Tang?!